msabramo/snakeshell/README.md

 Q. Why not use `sys.argv` directly.

 A. Good question.
 I do this a lot of times.
-Actually, if your script is small enought and requires zero, one, or maybe two positional parameters, there is no need for command line processing tools.
+Actually, if your script is small enough and requires zero, one, or maybe two positional parameters, there is no need for command line processing tools.
 Write a couple of conditionals and print a simple help message in case of errors.